plplup/plplup.github.io/dwarf.md

 ## Dwarf and Mariachi

 **Project description:**
-An idle game that worked for a company.
+An idle game that i worked for a company some time ago.
 I did all the programming, including the integration with the main sdks (google play, admob, iap, facebook...)

 **Status:**
 Not released yet